 - In person: Pick up a copy of the Rental Assistance Program application form at any BC Housing office

-Please see the Questions section for further information.
+Please see the Frequently asked questions section for further information.

 Next step: Once you have completed an application form, the next step is to attach your supporting documents.

-When applying for the Rental Assistance Program, the following sections of the application will require support documents:
+When applying for the Rental Assistance Program, the following sections of the application form will require support documents.

 You must send us copies of documents to support your eligibility and verify the information you provide in your application.
 Provide photocopies, not originals, of the documents.

 Note: For more information on required documentation, click here to download a Rental Assistance Program Application Checklist .
 All information collected is for the purpose of determining eligibility and is kept strictly confidential.

 You must have a bank account in order to receive your rental assistance payments.
 The cash assistance is only paid by direct deposit to your bank account on the last working day of each month.
 If you do not currently have a bank account, you will need to open one.

 To set up your cash assistance by direct deposit: